Why Choose My Everest Trip?

 Kala Patthar: A side trip to Kala Patthar is often included in the Everest Cho La Pass Trek.
 Located at an elevation of 5,545 meters (18,192 feet), Kala Patthar provides one of the best vantage points to witness the awe-inspiring panorama of Mount Everest, Nuptse, Lhotse, and other towering peaks.

-Cho La Pass: The highlight of the trek is crossing the Cho La Pass, a challenging high-altitude pass situated at 5,420 meters (17,782 feet).
+Cho La Pass: The Cho La Pass glacier crosses the Cho La Pass, a challenging high-altitude pass situated at 5,420 meters (17,782 feet).
 This thrilling and physically demanding section requires trekking through glacial terrain, steep ascents, and descents.
 However, the breathtaking views of the surrounding mountains and glaciers make it a rewarding experience.

 Gokyo Valley: The trek takes you through the picturesque Gokyo Valley, known for its turquoise lakes, including the famous Gokyo Lakes.
 The lakes, situated at a high altitude, offer stunning reflections of the surrounding mountains, including Cho Oyu and other peaks.